maykinmedia/open-product/docs/installation/reference/logging.rst

 Logging to file instead
 -----------------------

-By default, we configure Open Producten to log to stdout in containers by setting the environment variable ``LOG_STDOUT=1``.
+By default, we configure Open Product to log to stdout in containers by setting the environment variable ``LOG_STDOUT=1``.

 You may wish to log to files instead, by using persistent volumes.
 If you decide to do